formancehq/stack/sdks/java/docs/TransactionsApi.md

 ## createTransaction

-> TransactionsResponse createTransaction(ledger, postTransaction, preview)
+> TransactionResponse createTransaction(ledger, postTransaction, preview)

 Create a new transaction to a ledger